jaigouk/integran/docs/fsrs.md

 By thoughtfully integrating these scientifically-backed methodologies, the open-source project has the potential to create a truly powerful learning tool—one that not only delivers information but also empowers users to learn more efficiently, retain knowledge longer, and ultimately achieve their educational objectives with greater success and satisfaction.

-Okay, here is the "References" section in markdown format:

 ## References